Texas vs. TCU NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Texas has combined with its opponents to score more than 67 points just once this season.
+- Texas and its opponents have combined for 66.5 points -- this matchup's point total -- only once this season.

-- The combined points per game average of the two teams, 84.5, is 17.5 points greater than Saturday's over/under.
+- Saturday's over/under is 18 points lower than the two team's combined 84.5 points per game average.

-- These two squads combine to allow 49 points per game, 18 fewer than this contest's over/under.
+- This contest's over/under is 17.5 points more than the 49 these two squads combine to surrender per game this season.

-- The 67 total in this game is 11 points higher than the 56 average total in Horned Frogs games this season.
+- The 56 PPG average total in Horned Frogs games this season is 10.5 points fewer than this game's over/under.

 Texas Stats and Trends

+- In Texas' four games this year, it has three wins against the spread.

-- The Longhorns have an against the spread record of 3-1 in their four games when favored by 4 points or more so far this season.
+- This season, the Longhorns have an against the spread record of 3-1 in their four games as a favorite of 5 points or more.

-- Texas' games this year have gone over the point total in 75% of its opportunities (three times in four games with a set point total).
+- Texas' games this year have hit the over on three of four set point totals (75%).

 - When Texas puts up more than 25.7 points, it is 3-0 against the spread and 3-0 overall.

-- The Longhorns have four giveaways this season, while the Horned Frogs have five takeaways .
+- This year, the Longhorns have four turnovers, one fewer than the Horned Frogs have takeaways (5).

 - Find the latest spread and moneyline odds for Texas at SISportsbook.